simplajs/simpla-elements/README.md

 This is an open catalogue of elements built on the [Simpla](https://www.simpla.io) content system.
 The catalogue is hosted on [simpla.io/elements][elements-catalogue] and [webcomponents.org][webcomponents-collection].

-## Creating a Simpla element

-It's easy to build your own custom Simpla elements, read the [element authoring guide](https://www.simpla.io/docs/creating-simpla-elements) to learn more.

 ## Publishing your element

 To publish your element to the Simpla catalogue: